 Refund | 30 days |

-I’ve been writing about VPN services for years, and I’ve long been impressed by NordVPN.
+We’ve been writing about VPN services for years, and have long been impressed by NordVPN.
 They innovate hard, have a huge, huge network of VPN servers, and rank at or near the top in almost every category.

-NordVPN is a verified no logs VPN provider, having passed a third-party audit of their logging policies performed by PWC AG in Zurich, Switzerland.
-Furthermore, NordVPN runs all servers in RAM disk without hard drives.
+NordVPN is a verified no logs VPN, having passed four third-party audits of their logging policies at the time of this update.
+Furthermore, NordVPN runs all servers in RAM-only mode, without hard drives.
 This ensures no data can be stored on a VPN server and seized by third parties.

 WireGuard yields impressive performance

-Now, with the implementation of WireGuard, NordVPN consistently outperforms other VPNs.
-In the recent NordVPN vs ExpressVPN comparison, NordVPN was able to hit speeds of 445 Mbps with servers in the US.
+With this issue resolved, NordVPN consistently outperforms other VPNs.
+In our recent NordVPN vs ExpressVPN comparison, NordVPN was able to hit speeds of 755 Mbps with servers in the US.
 This makes it a great choice for any high-bandwidth activities, such as using a VPN for torrenting.

 + Pros